Outlook is Not Connecting to Exchange Server? Fix it Quickly

 The Exchange 2013 version will work will all Outlook clients from 2013 up until 2021.
 Although some reports are there where admins have been able to use 2010 and even 2007 editions with limitations.

-The 2010 Exchange only supports connection with Outlook 2010-2016.
+The 2010 Exchange only supports connections with Outlook 2010-2016.
 While the 2007 has informal support of Outlook 2007/2010.
 The older version of Exchange only works with the corresponding Outlook available at that time

 Symbols:

-Otherwise, if you have older legacy editions the path is File > Help” (or “Help > About Microsoft Office Outlook” in versions like Outlook 2007)
+Otherwise, if you have an older legacy edition, the path is File > Help” (or “Help > About Microsoft Office Outlook” in versions like Outlook 2007)

 Regarding the Exchange Server version, you must have privileged access to use the EMS.
 Run the following command: